RoCE - Rocky

 PFC performs by per-hop behavior, which at times might take more time than others to propagate congestion information to the sender.
 With ECN, congestion on any network device is propagated immediately to the endpoints and traffic is marked on any network device that experienced congestion.

-In case of congestion, the network device re-mark the packet with ECN Congestion Encountered (0x11) but does not send anything to the sender.
+In case of congestion, the network device re-marks the packet with ECN Congestion Encountered (0x11) but does not send anything to the sender.
 The re-marked packet arrives to the destination and the destination send a notification to the sender to reduce the traffic.

 ECN uses the two least significant (right-most) bits of the Traffic Class field in the IPv4 or IPv6 header to encode four different code points: